-All staff are provided with a staff handbook at the beginning of their employment, which includes a copy of the Safeguarding policy alongside other key documents.
+All staff are provided with an online staff handbook at the beginning of their employment, which includes a copy of the Safeguarding policy alongside other key documents.
 Mandatory training on safeguarding will be based around the contents of this policy.

-14. Trustee recruitment and training
+15. Trustee recruitment

-In line with guidance from the Charity Commission, Sutton Mencap will obtain an enhanced DBS check for all trustees.
+In line with guidance from the Charity Commission, Sutton Mencap will obtain an enhanced DBS check for all trustees (see below for more information).
 As the role of Sutton Mencap trustee is not considered a regulated activity, trustees will not be eligible for a check against the Children's Barred List and/or the Adults' Barred List.

-15. Volunteer recruitment and involvement
+16. Volunteer recruitment and involvement